The Grounds Guys provide insights on how to use peat moss as a versatile gardening tool.

 Have more questions about peat moss or need help caring for your lawn?
 Find your local The Grounds Guys and request a free estimate.

-FAQ About Peat Moss
+FAQs About How to Use Peat Moss

 What’s the difference between peat moss and sphagnum moss?